The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-The Roman people cherish me, because I tax the senatorial order and I build new edifices.
-All that I wanted was to revel in peace and happiness in mine age of glory, and praise the felicitas Commodi, the glorious libertas, my pietas, providentia, my victoria and virtus aeterna.
-I want there to be no doubt that this "Golden Age" hath been achieved, through my munificence, as Nobilissimus Princeps.
+The Roman people cherish me because I tax the senatorial order and erect new edifices.
+All I desire is to revel in peace and happiness in mine age of glory, and to praise the felicitas Commodi, the glorious libertas, my pietas, providentia, my victoria and virtus aeterna.
+I want there to be no doubt that this “Golden Age” hath been achieved through my munificence, as Nobilissimus Princeps.

 AELIUS.